daattali/beautiful-jekyll/course.md

 ---
 _The Simplify Your Home Life: a course for busy moms_ is a six week interactive course.

-**Closed October 26th.
-Round 2 coming in early 2021.
+**Round 2 coming in early 2021.
 Signup below to get on the waitlist.**

 #### COURSE DESCRIPTION